Rural Metro Fire San Tan Valley Just Got a Major Upgrade — Meet Ladder Truck 845

 Watching a new truck get pushed into its bay is a small moment with a lot of heart behind it.

-This is your fire department, and Ladder 845 is here to protect your family, your home, and your neighbors.
-Come celebrate with the crew that shows up for San Tan Valley every day.
+This is your fire department, and Ladder 845 is here to protect your family, your home, and your neighbors, alongside the crew that shows up for San Tan Valley every day.

 For more information, contact Public Information Officer Shawn Gilleland at 480.415.8897 or Shawn.Gilleland@ruralmetrofire.net.